Derklucas/Orient/content/0. Recaps/Session 1 - A Blood Red Fez.md

 At the top, they find a small, almost entirely blackened room.
 Two flickering candles cast weak light over a frail man lying in bed, his condition poor and unsettling.
 His head is crowned by a fez, unnervingly attached as if fused to his skin.
 Another figure, Dr. Nils Hobbs, stands nearby.
 Despite his expertise with the police, his investigations into the man’s ailment have uncovered nothing.

 Professor Smith begins his explanation, his voice low and urgent.
-Four days prior, a well-dressed man named [[Hieronymus Menkaph |Mr. Leeds]] rented this very room from Mrs. Grim, the elderly landlady.
+Four days prior, a well-dressed man named [[Mr. Leeds|Mr. Leeds]] rented this very room from Mrs. Grim, the elderly landlady.
 He paid her a considerable sum—more than enough to keep her from asking too many questions.
 Shortly after, men wearing fezzes brought a semi-conscious body into the room, locking the door behind them.
 Only those strange men were seen coming and going.

 By the second night, the other tenants began complaining of strange noises—scratching, murmurs in the dark.
 By the third night, the sounds escalated to shrieks and heavy thumping, disturbing even the most hardened residents.
 When questioned, Mr. Leeds claimed they were treating his drug-addicted brother.
 But tonight, the fourth night, the sounds had become ungodly, impossible to ignore.
 In desperation, Mrs. Grim called the police.